37 of the Best Cold Hardy Clematis Varieties

 If you folks have any questions or your own favorites to recommend for frigid winters, drop us a note in the comments below.

-And be sure to check our other clematis guides to get the most from these remarkable, reliable vines.
+And be sure to read our other clematis guides to get the most from these remarkable, reliable vines.
+Add these to your reading list next:

 Photo of author